sodastereo/logseq-mia-reimagined-theme/README.md

-## Logseq miA theme
+## Logseq miA reImagined theme

-**miA** is a [Logseq](https://github.com/logseq/logseq) theme family inspired by the styling and typography used by [macOS](https://www.apple.com/macos/monterey/) and [iA Writer](https://ia.net/writer).
-All of the **miA** themes share a common aesthetic and support light and dark mode (based on the selection in Logseq's *Settings*).
-Priority is placed on providing a clean editing and reading experience in a familiar, productive environment.
+**miA reImagined** is a reimagined miA [Logseq](https://github.com/logseq/logseq) theme that uses different color pallets to create an appealing visual experience.
+We keep all the great things from the **miA** theme to ensure priority is placed on providing a clean editing and reading experience in a familiar, productive environment.

 ![miA light](./screenshots/miA-light.png)